 - Now you get access to Developer Tools (Develop Menu) which lets to execute many tasks including simulating browsers on Safari.
 To replicate IE or Edge on Safari:

-- Navigate to User Agent and you can select your preferred browser, Firefox, Chrome or IE or Edge in our case.
+- Navigate to User Agent and you can select your preferred browser, Firefox, Chrome, IE, or Edge in our case.

 Running Internet Explorer on a virtual machine

 Virtual Machine is a more complex solution.
 You can set up a virtual machine on Mac by installing a licensed copy of virtual machine software and Windows.
 Let’s see how can we setup a Virtual Windows Environment on Mac:

 - Launch the virtual machine software

 - Select “Create a new custom virtual machine.”

 - Drag and drop the Windows ISO file into the recipient window that pops during the installation.